aklsh/EE1103/Assignment4/README.md

 # Integration

-Integrate the same dataset used for interpolation and compare the trapezoid rule against the more advanced Romberg Quadrature (C code is in the Implementation here: [Romberg's Method](https://en.wikipedia.org/wiki/Romberg%27s_method)).
+Integrate the same dataset used for [Interpolation](https://github.com/aklsh/EE1103/tree/master/Assignment3) and compare the trapezoid rule against the more advanced Romberg Quadrature (C code is in the Implementation here: [Romberg's Method](https://en.wikipedia.org/wiki/Romberg%27s_method)).

 ##### Use this for practice - Numerically integrate these functions: